-02059 AP STATISTICS
+\$\pi\$ 02059 AP STATISTICS

-Prereg. - Grade of "C" or better in Integrated Math III.
-This AP course introduce students to the major concepts and tools for collecting. analyzing, and drawing conclusions from data.
+Pre-req. - Grade of "C" or better in Integrated Math III.
+This AP course introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Those students passing the AP exam will have the fee refunded to them.
 Scholarships are available to defray the cost for students or families needing financial assistance.
-The AP exam must be taken at the end of the course or the course title will be changed to HONORS.
-Please see page 18 for more information on Fast Forward funding!
+The AP exam must be taken at the end of the course, or the course title will be changed to HONORS.
+See page 18 for more information on Fast Forward funding!

-₩ 02045 CONSUMER MATH
+4 02045 CONSUMER MATH

+Pre-req. - Integrated Math II or Geometry.
 This is an applied math course for students interested in learning how to manage personal finances.
-Topics include calculating salary, taxes and benefits, borrowing and investing money, savings, credit and the purchase of items such as homes and autos.
+Topics include calculating salary, taxes, and benefits, borrowing and investing money, savings, credit and the purchase of items such as homes and autos.
 Purchase of a simple, basic math calculator is strongly recommended.
 Class does not meet college entrance requirement.

-₩ 02058 FOUNDATIONS OF MATHEMATICS
+\$\pi\$ 02058 FOUNDATIONS OF MATHEMATICS